tusharjois/stork/README.md

 # stork

-`stork` is a combination of a virtual stack machine, an instruction set for the stack machine, and an assembler to bridge the two, all written in C++.
+`stork` is a combination of a virtual stack machine, an instruction set for the stack machine, and an assembler to bridge the two, all written in Python.
 It is derived from Philip Koopman's book, "Stack Computers: the new wave" first published in 1989.

 ## Usage